-Residents are made aware that whilst they may express preference for a location, floor level and position within the blocks, except for where the medical assessment or other health and safety issues identifies a specific need, allocation to units within the block are made in line with the allocation scheme with consideration of expressed preferences.
+Residents are made aware that whilst they may express a preference for a location, type of property floor level or position within a block, except for where the medical assessment or other health and safety issue identifies a specific need, allocation of units within the block are made in line with the allocation scheme with consideration of expressed preferences.
+Residents who are in a maisonette or property with a garden will be matched where possible to a similar type property in the new development.